 Playing more than one sport during the early youth years helps young athletes to develop self esteem based on experience with many activities.
 If your child is only playing softball, what happens if for some reason they decide that they do not want to play any more because their friends are not playing.
 Or what if they do not make the team that they wanted to be on?
 By having abilities in other sports, their possibility of continuing to be involved in sports are higher which only enhances their quality of life.

 More Likely to Remain Active for Life

 Athletes who specialize too early may chose not to participate in any sport due to their reliance on softball as their sole athletic ability.
-They may be burned out all together and want to get as far away from sports as possible or may be simply tired of having to commit to something and want the freedom of just doing what they want when they want to do it.
-Softball early specialization can have a negative effect on remaining active for life due to burnout and over training.
+They may be burned out all together and want to get as far away from sports as possible or may be simply tired of having to commit to one sport and want the freedom of just doing what they want when they want to do it.
+Softball early specialization can have a negative effect on staying active for life due to burnout and overtraining.

 It Just Makes Sense

 To spend the amount of time on softball that early specialization requires, costs time and money.
 It is a hard decision to make when it is the way many teams currently operate.
 The unfortunate part is that during the early years, is when so many athletic, cognitive and psychological abilities are being developed.
 To be limited to only one sport such as softball, some of the skills developed through sport might be left out.

 The Science of Sport has a great article on Early specialization from the experts.